-> The WEATHERPAK MTR hazmat weather station incorporates all of the features above that make WEATHERPAK the number one choice of professional responders, and much more:
+The WEATHERPAK RESPONSE hazmat weather station incorporates all of the features above that make WEATHERPAK the number one choice of professional responders, and much more:

-> Standard sensors include an ultrasonic "no-moving-parts" wind sensor and air temperature.
-Relative humidity, barometric pressure, and gamma radiation sensors can be added to meet your local requirements.
+Standard sensors include an ultrasonic "no-moving-parts" wind monitor, air temperature and relative humidity.
+A barometric pressure sensor can be added to meet your local requirements.

-> In 1984, the US National Oceanographic and Atmospheric Administration (NOAA) approached Coastal Environmental Systems with a beta version of the ALOHA plume modeling software and asked if we would build a portable weather station to use with this new tool for hazmat responders.
+In 1984, the US National Oceanographic and Atmospheric Administration (NOAA) approached Coastal Environmental Systems with a beta version of the ALOHA plume modeling software and asked if we would build a portable weather station to use with this new tool for hazmat responders.
 The objective was to deliver on-site data to the responders at the incident scene surprisingly a revolutionary concept at the time.
 The system we developed and tested, in cooperation with the Seattle Fire Department, is the foundation of WEATHERPAK® as is exists today.

 The first "hazmat" WEATHERPAK was purchased by the Huntington Beach Fire Department (California) in 1988.
 Since then, Coastal has become the leading manufacturer of emergency response weather stations.
 WEATHERPAK is now used by hundreds of fire departments, all branches of the US military, and by militaries and emergency management agencies around the world.